yagmr-t/RFM-Segmentation-/README.md

 'Online Retail Data Set', taken from the UCI Machine Learning repository contains information about transactions occurred between 01/12/2009-09/12/2011 for a UK-based and registered non-store online retail.The company mostly sells all-occasion gifts.
 Most of the customers are wholesalers.

- We need to calculate the RFM scores and segment customers based on recency and frequency scores.
+Generate RFM scores and segment customers based on recency and frequency scores.
 The results of the analysis can be translated into marketing srategies to increase sales.

 The link to the data can be found here: